mathspp/mathspp/pages/02.blog/lsbasi-apl-part1/item.en.md

 For example, when looking at `+` we can only know if it is a monadic function or a dyadic function after we check if an array starts in the next token or not.

-After having these helper functions in place we define the `parse_X` methods for the rules of our grammar; each method returns a node with the part of the code that was parsed into an AST by its rule:
+After having these helper functions in place we define the `parse_*` methods for the rules of our grammar; each method returns a node with the part of the code that was parsed into an AST by its rule:

 ```py
 class Parser: